Clean Power Plan: Reduced emissions

 According to the Energy Information Administration (EIA), coal in 2015 in the United States produced 1,364,000,000 metric tons of CO_{2}.
 This amounted to 71% of CO_{2} emissions from the electric power sector.
 By switching this coal generation to a cleaner source such as wind power, CO_{2} emissions could be significantly reduced.
-In addition, evidence suggests that wind power now has a lower cost of production than coal or natural gas, even when subsidies are taken into account.
-According to the League of Conservation Voters in 2015, the Clean Power Plan "established the first national limits on carbon pollution from existing power plants—our nation's single largest source of the pollution fueling climate change" and was "the biggest step" the United States had "ever taken to address climate change."
+According to the League of Conservation Voters, in 2015, the Clean Power Plan "established the first national limits on carbon pollution from existing power plants—our nation's single largest source of the pollution fueling climate change" and was "the biggest step" the United States had "ever taken to address climate change."

-The United States' enactment of the Clean Power Plan was one of the first major global initiatives to curb internal greenhouse gas emissions.
-Since the plan was established in 2014, there have been various global efforts made to decrease toxic particulate matter emissions by other developed nations.
+The Clean Power Plan was one of the first major initiatives in the world to curb internal greenhouse gas emissions.
 The Paris Agreement was agreed upon in October 2016 and entered into force in November 2016.
-The Paris Agreement aims to combat global climate change by keeping a global temperature rise this century well below 2 degrees Celsius and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius.
+It aims to keep global temperature rise this century "well below" 2 degrees Celsius and to pursue efforts to limit the temperature increase to 1.5 degrees Celsius.
 In order to enact the plan, 194 UNFCCC member nations have signed the treaty, 172 of which have ratified it.

 The poorest, most underdeveloped nations emit the lowest levels of carbon dioxide and greenhouse gasses.
-According to the World Bank, greenhouse gas emissions from large nations such as the United States and China disproportionately affect developing nations who don't have the infrastructure to combat climate change induced drought, famine, and other natural and anthropogenic disasters.
+According to the World Bank, greenhouse gas emissions from large nations such as the U.S. and China disproportionately affect developing nations that don't have the infrastructure to combat climate change-induced drought, famine, and other natural and anthropogenic disasters.